medikoo/deferred/README.md

 	  , all   = require('deferred/lib/chain/all')
 	  , first = require('deferred/lib/chain/first');

 Chain methods take arguments of any type and internally distinguish between promises, functions and others.
-Call them with list of arguments or array:
+Call them with list of arguments or an array:

 	join(p1, p2, p3);
 	join([p1, p2, p3]); // same behavior

 <a name="control-flow-join" />
-### `join(args...)`
+### join(...)

-`join` returns promise which resolves with array of resolved values for all arguments.
+`join` returns promise which resolves with array of resolved values of all arguments.
-Values may be anything, also errors (rejected promises, functions that thrown errors, errors itself) Returned promise always fulfills, never rejects.
+Values may be anything, also errors (rejected promises, functions that thrown errors, errors itself).
+Returned promise always fulfills, never rejects.

 <a name="control-flow-all" />
-### `all(args...)`
+### all(...)

 Same as `join`, with that difference that all arguments need to be succesful.
-If there's any error, then chain execution is stopped (following functions are not invoked), and promise is rejected with error that broke the chain.
+If there's any error, chain execution is stopped (following functions are not invoked), and promise is rejected with error that broke the chain.
 In succesful case promise value is  same as with `join` we get array of results.

 <a name="control-flow-first" />
-### `first(args...)`
+### first(...)

 Fulfills with first succesfully resolved argument.
 If all arguments fail, then promise rejects with error that occurred last.